CezaryKepa/spring-management-app/README.md

 # spring-management-app
-Prosta aplikacja webowa do zarządzania wyposażeniem firmy.
-Pozwala zarządzać 				pracownikami i sprzętem w firmie.
-Wykorzystane technologie:Java, Spring Boot w 				szczególności: Spring Security, Spring Data JPA; REST API, AngularJS, 					Bootstrap,H2.
+Basic web app to manage company equipment.
+It allows you to manage employees and assets in your company.
+Used technologies: Java, Spring Boot(Spring Security, Spring Data JPA, Spring MVC), REST API, AngularJS, Bootstrap, H2.